aspuru-guzik-group/MERMaid/PDF-TF-chem/README.md

 # PDF-TF-chem

-PDF-TF-chem is the module in MERMES2.0 that extracts figures and tables from litearture.
+PDF-TF-chem is the module in MERMES2.0 that extracts figures and tables from literature.

 ## Instalation